MileHacker Logo

 • Consider shoulder seasons (May-June, September-October) for a balance of good weather and fewer crowds.
 Prices are more competitive.

-• Peak summer (July-August) sees full operation but with higher prices and large crowds.
+• Peak summer (July-August) sees full operation but with higher prices and masses of people.

 • For beach-focused activities, summer or shoulder season is ideal.